 Training is an essential part of your job.
-With the demands of your work schedule, balancing your time with your family, and your weekly obligations, you may find yourself struggling to find the motivation to put in extra time for training.
+With the demands of your work schedule, spending time with your family, and your daily obligations, you may find yourself struggling to find the motivation to put in extra time for training.
 But even the most skilled practitioners need to train—and train often—in order to best serve their patients when airway emergencies occur.

 #1: Multiple casualty incident

 In a multiple casualty incident (MCI), you are only one link in a chain of responders, which could be very large.

 However, one weak link can break the chain.

 The major hurdle in MCIs is efficient, thorough, and rapid triage.
 Triage methods and techniques need to be refreshed frequently so you remember how to quickly use them.
 Ideally, triage training drills should involve both EMS and hospital personnel.
 Triage training provides an opportunity to discuss and practice patient assessment skills.
 Training should involve various patient scenarios and should cover several areas, including:

 - Quickly locating and using various triage tools, such as triage tags

 - Bridging communication gaps between EMS agencies and hospital providers